sridurgaraju/UVM/Memory Controller/README.md

 Rather than interacting directly with the memory, users set values in registers — and the controller uses those values to perform operations.

+> 🔧 **Note:** This project is currently a work in progress.
+I'm in the process of developing the coverage part of the testbench

 ---

 ## 🧩 Interface Overview